 00:12 Functional tests like these are an important layer in your overall testing strategy.
 Protractor is a wrapper for Selenium WebDriver, which is a standard web page testing tool.
 What Protractor adds to Selenium WebDriver is some AngularJS-specific functionality.

-01:23 Now that Protractor is installed and configured, we can run it from the command line by running the Protractor command and pointing it at test/protractor.conf.js.
+01:23 Now that Protractor is installed and configured, we can run it from the command line by running the Protractor command and pointing it at test protractor.conf.js.
 Since our E2E folder doesn't actually contain any tests yet, you'll notice immediately that Protractor throws an error.

-The first thing we'll do is add a describe for the application that we're testing.
-Now that we actually have a spec present, we can try to run Protractor again.
-Now when we run Protractor again, it works, but we get straight zeroes across the board, because we haven't actually added any tests.
+01:57 Now when we run Protractor again, it works but we get straight zeros across the boards because we haven't actually added any tests.
 Then we need to actually grab an instance of Protractor.

-I'm going to describe index as the module that we're going to test.
-Now I'll add our first spec.
-It should display the correct title.
-Inside of the spec, I'm going to use the Protractor instance and call the git method and point it at the root of our application.
+02:13 Inside of the spec, I'm going to use the Protractor instance and call the git method and point it at the root of our application.
 Now every time the spec runs, Protractor will navigate the browser to the root of the application.

-Now inside of the expectation, I'm going to use the Protractor instance to get the title of the page that we're currently on.
+Inside of the expectation, I'm going to use the Protractor instance to get the title of the page that we're currently on.

-02:29 I'll add what I expect the title to be and run the test again.
-You'll immediately notice that there's another error.
-The problem here is that we haven't actually started our webserver, so let's do that now.
+02:29 I'll add what I expect the title to be and run the test again and you'll immediately notice that there's another error.
+The problem here is that we haven't actually started our Web server so let's do that now.

-You'll notice that we have a failure.
-This is actually a good thing.
-We know that Protractor's running, we know that it sees the wrong thing and fails as we expect.
-I'm going to update the test to the actual title of the page, run our test again, and all green, our test passes.
+02:55 We know that Protractor's running.
+We know that it sees the wrong thing and fails as we expect.
+I'm going to update the test to the actual title of the page, run our test again and all green, our test passed.

 03:08 While the usefulness of this particular test is debatable, we've come a long way.
-We got Protractor and WebDriver installed, we got Protractor configured, and we have our first functional test.
+We got Protractor and WebDriver installed, we got Protractor configured and we have our first functional test.